Allardt, Tennessee

 Allardt is a city in Fentress County, Tennessee, United States.
 The population was 555 at the 2020 census.
-The current mayor Ms. Patricia (Pat) Brown Clark was elected in 2018.
-According to the city charter, there are three city council board members, currently (as of 2018) Chris Crabtree, Thomas Potter, and Michael Wiley.
+The current mayor Mrs. Yvonne M. Gernt was elected in 2022.
+According to the city charter, there are four city council board members, currently (as of 2025) Michael Wiley, Richmond Smith, Joshua Young, and William Bilbrey.

 History

-After 1880, Frederick Allardt and Bruno Gernt brought a group of Germans from Michigan to settle in the area.
+After 1880, M.H.
+Allardt and Bruno Gernt brought a group of Germans from Michigan to settle in the area.
 The town was incorporated in 1964.

 Geography

 According to the United States Census Bureau, the city has a total area of 3.8 sqmi, all of it land.
 The city is situated atop the western Cumberland Plateau in a relatively broad area surrounded by rugged hills.
 Tennessee State Route 52 passes roughly west-to-east through the city, connecting it with Jamestown to the northwest and Rugby to the east.
 State Route 296 intersects State Route 52 near the center of Allardt, and continues directly westward to U.S. Route 127.

 Colditz Cove State Natural Area, best known for the 60 ft Northrup Falls, lies just southeast of Allardt.
 The Big South Fork National River and Recreation Area lies a few miles to the northeast.